 Prince George wore an Amaia jumper for his first meeting with sister, Princess Charlotte.
 That’s pretty important stuff.
-Princess Charlotte has been spotted with hair accessories by the brand.
+Princess Charlotte wore a red pea coat by the brand in her first school photograph, and the same design in green at the 2019 Christmas Day service at Sandringham.
+Most recently, Prince Louis followed in his siblings’ footsteps when he wore a blue Amaia jacket – still available online – to a pantomime at the London Palladium last Christmas.
 Amaia was founded by mums Segolene and Amaia who moved from France and Spain respectively to London where they set up the brand.

 Inspired by the 40s, 50s and 60s, Rachel Riley creates luxury children’s clothes in beautiful prints and classic styles.
 Prince George wore dungarees by the British designer for his first official engagement, a very important Plunket play date in New Zealand.
+The heritage collection includes adorable garments such as onesies and dungarees embossed with typical British figures, such as the guards on the cotton shortie above.
 Read our ‘At Home with Rachel Riley’ interview, here.

-Princess Charlotte wore a cashmere cardigan on her first birthday.
-Olivier Baby is run by two sisters who hand-knit the samples and test the clothes on their five children (who often also feature in the brand’s campaigns) and the cashmere cardigans make for perfect presents.
+Princess Charlotte wore a cashmere cardigan from this brand on her first birthday.
+Olivier Baby is run by two sisters who hand-knit the samples and test the clothes on their five children (who often also feature in the brand’s campaigns), and the cashmere cardigans make for perfect presents.

 Luxury Spanish baby and toddler clothes in simple, classic designs.
 Princess Charlotte wore a dress by the brand for the Queen’s birthday photo.